DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 ----

 A tree is a python dictionary that will create an expandable entry with text and an icon in the sidebar.
 In addition, the tree will contain other nodes and/or trees as the children of the tree.

-The use of trees can make a very large menu fit into a smaller space by utilizing the ability to expand an collapse each tree.
+Trees can make a very large menu fit into a smaller space by utilizing the ability to expand an collapse each tree section.

 Tree Keys
 ^^^^^^^^^^^